SoftFever/OrcaSlicer/README.md

         --perimeter-extruder
-                            Extruder to use for perimeters (1+, default: 1) --infill-extruder   Extruder to use for infill (1+, default: 1) --support-material-extruder
+                            Extruder to use for perimeters (1+, default: 1) --infill-extruder   Extruder to use for infill (1+, default: 1) --solid-infill-extruder   Extruder to use for solid infill (1+, default: 1) --support-material-extruder
                             Extruder to use for support material (1+, default: 1) --support-material-interface-extruder